chadj/dbd-jdbc/README.txt

 RECENT CHANGES
 ==============
-The dbd-jdbc project has recently moved to Kenai and can be found at the following url (http://kenai.com/projects/dbd-jdbc).
-Please report any bugs found to the issue tracker listed on the Kenai project page.
+The dbd-jdbc project has recently moved to Github and can be found at the following url (http://github.com/chadj/dbd-jdbc).
+Please report any bugs found to the issue tracker on Github.

 OVERVIEW
 ========